 Greystones Lane, the area around the visitor centre (including the Discovery Barn, café and toilets), and the path leading past the Freedom Milking Parlour to the iron-age roundhouse are all wheelchair and pushchair accessible.
-Parking for blue badge holders is available on site, although it's recommended to phone the office on 01451 810853 to confirm and get directions before visiting.
+Parking for blue badge holders is available on site when the cafe is open, please phone the office on 01451 810853 to book parking.

 Nature reserve: seven days a week, 365 days a year.

 Café and Discovery Barn: Thursday to Sunday, and bank holiday Mondays, from 10am until 4pm.

 Greystones is completely free to visit - there's no admission fee to pay.

 Other useful information

 We welcome dogs at Greystones, however all dogs must be kept on leads and are not permitted inside the Discovery Barn or cafe.
 We have a pooch park outside the café and outside seating; you are welcome to park your pooch and come in or make your order via the external service hatch and sit outside.

 Greystones is a working farm, there are grazing cattle and farm machinery on site.

 The Oxfordshire Way long distance path, which starts in Bourton-on-the-Water and ends 68 miles eastwards at Henley-on-Thames, runs through the reserve.

 The nearest bus stop to Greystones is outside Bourton-on-the-Water post office, a 10-minute walk away.
 The 818 service runs from Stow-on-the-Wold while the 802 service operates from Kingham.